 Do you want to take gorgeous urban landscape photos with your iPhone?
 Urban landscape photography can be extremely rewarding.
 And, once you know a few simple tricks, your urban landscape photography will blow everyone away.
-So read on to discover the secrets to stunning urban landscape images…
+So read on to discover 8 tips for stunning urban landscape images…

 1. Shoot In Areas With Lots of Depth For Powerful Compositions